 Every web page should create a title tag in the “head” area, which is the top area before you start creating the website in the body area.
 It goes at the very top left area of your browser (most people don’t think about it, but if you look at the very top of your browser on every website you go to you’ll see some words at the very top).

 Most people who remember to add a title tag usually put the name of their business there, which isn’t all that bad a thing, but it’s not that helpful for SEO purposes if it’s the only thing you put there.

 For instance, if your business was called “Blue Consulting”, and that’s what you put in your title tag, so what?
 Unless people know your business name, that’s not going to help people find your business to help them, or to purchase from you, and if they know your business name then you don’t need your business name in the title to begin with.

 4. Hx Tags.

-Hx tags can go as far as H5, but the most important is H1, obviously followed by H2; the rest aren’t as important, though they all help in some fashion.
-One thing you do need to know, though, is that they’ll automatically alter both the size of the font, but the spacing between word, so you can’t insert H1 tags within your content because you’ll jump through hoops trying to figure out how to get everything to align properly later on, and you’ll probably fail.
+Hx tags can go as far as H5, but the most important is H1, obviously followed by H2; the rest aren’t as important, though they all help in some way; just don’t go crazy with them.
+One thing you do need to know is that they’ll automatically alter both the size of the font and the spacing between words.
+So don’t insert H1 tags within your content, because you’ll jump through hoops trying to figure out how to get everything to align properly later on, and you’ll probably fail; trust me on this.
 Instead, use these tags as titles within your webpages.